-As illustrated in Table , while the hazards and exposures of insecticides and ‘inert’ ingredients differ, their risk to bees could be equivalent.
+As illustrated in Table 1, while the hazards and exposures of insecticides and ‘inert’ ingredients differ, their risk to bees could be equivalent.
 As such, research effort should be reallocated to characterise their exposure and hazard to bees, after which the benefits of further research can be evaluated.

+To be clear, what is necessary is not a cessation of research into insecticides, but instead a reallocation of resources to better reflect the risks bees face in the wild.
+Applied bee pesticide research would benefit from allocating resources to agrochemicals in proportion to their potential risk to bees.
+This would require a vast amount of research into large numbers of chemicals which may have never been tested on bees before.
+We propose that the potential, and likely impacts of these widely-applied substances on bee health represents a key knowledge gap that urgently requires research attention and funding.

 To illustrate the difference in exposure between insecticides and ‘inert’ ingredients, let us consider the label guidance for a representative insecticide formulation (Closer®) and a representative mixture that contains “inert” ingredients (Roundup® ProActive and the surfactant adjuvant Newmans T-80™).
 For the exposure to the insecticide formulation we will focus on the AI (sulfoxaflor), and for the ‘inert’ mixture we will focus on the ‘inert’ ingredients which are co-formulants in the Roundup®, including surfactants (Mesnage et al., 2018) and the surfactants in the adjuvant T-80™.
 The restrictions which reduce bee exposure to either mixture are detailed below in Table 1, where it is clearly shown that little to no mitigation of exposure takes place for ‘inert’ ingredients.